Financial-Times/origami-website/_tutorials/manual-build.md

 As soon as your build has completed, visit your `index.html` again.
 You should have the pink that is characteristic of the FT as a background colour.

-We're going to get a little more specific with [o-table](https://registry.origami.ft.com/components/o-table) since we're after a particular variation _and_ we've given our table a class name of its own.
+We're going to get a little more specific with [o-table](https://registry.origami.ft.com/components/o-table) since we're after a particular variation.

-We want the base styling of a table, some stripes to tell each row apart, and styling for the number cells we'll be using:
+We only want the base styling of a table, styles to support the column sorting feature, and some stripes to tell each row apart:

 <pre><code class="o-syntax-highlight--scss">@import 'o-table/main';

-.fruit-table {
 @include oTableBase;

-	&--row-stripes {
-		@include oTableRowStripes;
+@include oTableSort;
-	}

-	&__cell--numeric {
-		@include oTableCellNumeric;
+@include oTableRowStripes;</code></pre>
-	}
-}</code></pre>

 With this, we've added all of the styling we needed for our page, so let's take another look at our `index.html` and admire our handywork.